haturatu/cryptui/README.md

     This will install the `cryptui` command and create the configuration directory at `/usr/local/etc/cryptui` with default settings.

     **Note:** Creating the `/usr/local/etc/cryptui` directory requires root privileges, so the `make install` command will use `sudo`.
 If you prefer not to install the tool system-wide, you can run the `cryptui.py` script directly from this root directory.
-When run directly, it will use the `config.ini.example` and `notification.md.example` files from the same directory.
+When run directly, it will use the `config.ini` and `notification.md` files from the same directory.

 ## Usage